You are here

 • Student Survey

 Students taking our courses will be asked to voluntarily participate in a pre and post survey measuring the impact of civic engagement on student learning and any other suggests or feedback students have.
-Approximately 100 students will be surveyed as apart of this research study to examine the influence of civic engagement on student learning within the department.
+Approximately 100 students will be surveyed as apart of this research study to examine the influence of civic engagement on student learning within the program.
 The data gathered will be used to fulfill grant requirements and to advocate for additional civic engagement support.
 The survey will be on-going for all courses with a civic engagement component.

 • Community Survey

 Community sites involved in service learning components will be asked to complete a survey at the end of the semester.
-The survey is voluntary and will provide the department with feedback about how and if the civic engagement partnership met their community need and overall need for improvements.
+The survey is voluntary and will provide the program with feedback about how and if the civic engagement partnership met their community need and overall need for improvements.

 We Want to Know What you Think!
 (Feedback and Comments)